SQream/sqream_docs/guides/operations/running_sqream_in_a_docker_container.rst

    $ sqream client --master -u sqream -w sqream

-**Comment: The "p" or "d" variables are not used in the example above.
-What are "u" and "w" in this context?**

 When using the SQream Client on a Worker node (or nodes), you should use the ``-p`` variable for Worker ports.
 The default database is ``master``, but you can use the ``-d`` variable to change databases.